 The use of the site is progressive.
 Your children can take a placement test (don’t worry, it’s fun, and shouldn’t cause any sort of nervousness) to see which area of Reading Eggs they belong in.
 Reading Eggs Junior, Reading Eggs, and Reading Eggspress are the three possible levels that children can place.
 Being able to help children as young as 2 and as old as 13 is beneficial in a homeschool setting.
 I have several levels of readers in my setting, and none of them feel left behind, because they are working at their own speed.

-I also love the updates that I receive directly to my email when each of them hits a milestone in the program.
+I also love the updates that I receive in my email when each of them hits a milestone in the program.
 There are lessons, and then a quiz at the end of each lesson.
-I’m able to pinpoint areas in each lesson where they may need a little bit of help, or coaching.
+I’m able to pinpoint areas in each lesson where they may need a little bit of help or coaching.
 Being able to see this on my end makes sure that I’m not pushing them too fast, or making them stay in levels that they have mastered.
 The fact that they challenge themselves to finish out levels is a plus too.
 My youngest daughter has a personal goal to be at a certain reading level by the end of September, and I’m excited to see her work towards that goal.

 Reading Eggs Junior